Search skillsforcare.org.uk

 .doc - 171 kb

-Whether you are awaiting your first inspection or you want to be best prepared for your next one, the checklist based on recommendations from frontline managers helps you to reflect on what you will need to evidence.
+Whether you are awaiting your first assessment or you want to be best prepared for your next one, the checklist based on recommendations from frontline managers helps you to reflect on what you will need to evidence.

 .doc - 86 KB